vigneshsangaa/My-Portfolio/README.md

 ## About Me

-Final-year B.Tech ECE student at RGUKT Basar (Class of 2027), focused on VLSI/Analog IC Design and FPGA development.
+Final-year B.Tech ECE student at RGUKT Basar (Class of 2027), focused on VLSI/Analog Design and FPGA development.
 Completed a summer internship at NIT Warangal on an ADPLL (All-Digital Phase-Locked Loop) project, with hands-on experience in Verilog/SystemVerilog, Cadence tools.

 ---